mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 3) specify the name for your desired MATLAB version in the **MATLAB Name** box, and enter the full path to the MATLAB root folder in the **MATLAB root** box.
 To register MATLAB as a tool, you are not required to select **Install automatically**.
 4) To confirm your choices, click **Save** at the bottom of the page.

-For example, register MATLAB R2020b as a Jenkins tool on your Windows-based agent.
+For example, register MATLAB R2020b as a Jenkins tool on your Windows-based local agent.

 ![matlab_tool](https://user-images.githubusercontent.com/48831250/98566654-0714eb80-227d-11eb-90b8-4875ab32bf66.png)